B3yT/Telegram-group-stegano/README.md

 # Telegram-group-stegano

-Telegram groups are not encrypted, to add an extra layer of security I created this script!
+Telegram groups are not encrypted, to add an extra layer of security I created this app!

 If you could contribute to help me create an android version with kivy or other that would be great :)